Construction work kicks off for HK Tech International Centre

 To nurture and develop the talents of students, CityU launched HK Tech 300, a large-scale flagship innovation and entrepreneurship programme in March this year, for aspiring entrepreneurs among CityU students, alumni, research staff and others to establish start-ups.
 As of now, over 1,000 people have participated in the entrepreneurship training, and a total of 152 start-up teams have each been awarded a seed fund of HK$100,000.

 In addition, CityU is embarking on a number of projects to further enhance its campus facilities and academic exchange activities.
-The upcoming facilities include the Jockey Club One Health Building; the Veterinary Medicine Teaching Farm at Lam Tsuen, Tai Po; HK Tech Lodge; as well as the student residence halls at Whitehead, Ma On Shan and Tat Hong Avenue, Kowloon Tong, which are expected to provide around 3,000 additional bed spaces.
+The upcoming facilities include the Jockey Club One Health Tower; the Veterinary Medicine Teaching Farm at Lam Tsuen, Tai Po; HK Tech Lodge; as well as the student residence halls at Whitehead, Ma On Shan and Tat Hong Avenue, Kowloon Tong, which are expected to provide around 3,000 additional bed spaces.